Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows: Experiments

-Following Figure 3 of \cite{BoseHubbardMethodsExamples}, we consider a 2-Well system with $J=1,$ $U=0,$ and $\gamma = [1,0]$.
-We simulate the evolution of an antisymmetric Bose-Einstein Condensate (BEC) with 50 particles in each Well, which has a Q function $Q(q_1,p_1,q_2,p_2)$ given by Because of the complex multimodal initial distribution, we use the Convex Potential Flow for these experiments.
+The dissipative bosonic model we use has \cite{DecayFragmendationBoseHubbard} $H = -J\sum_j\left(a_{j+1}^\dagger a_j+a_j^\dagger a_{j+1}\right)$ and where $n_j = a_j^\dagger a_j$ and $j$ enumerates the sites.
+Converting to the Q function formalism gives that $\tilde{\mathcal{L}}$ is Following Figure 3 of \cite{BoseHubbardMethodsExamples}, we consider a 2-site system with $J=1,$ $U=0,$ and $\gamma = [1,0]$.
+We simulate the evolution of an antisymmetric Bose-Einstein Condensate (BEC) with 50 particles in each site, which has a Q function $Q(q_1,p_1,q_2,p_2)$ given by Because of the complex multimodal initial distribution, we use the Convex Potential Flow for these experiments.
 We pretrain the flow as described in Section \ref{sec: pretraining}.

-\textbf{Metric.} For this system, we compute the observable $\langle n_1\rangle \approx \frac{1}{N}\sum_{x {\sim}Q_{\text{sim}}} (q_1^2+p_1^2-1)$ because it's exact evolution is given in \cite{BoseHubbardMethodsExamples}.
+\textbf{Metric.} For this system, we compute the observable $\langle n_1\rangle \approx \frac{1}{N}\sum_{(\vec{q},\vec{p}){\sim}Q_{\text{sim}}} (q_1^2+p_1^2-1)$ because it's exact evolution is given in \cite{BoseHubbardMethodsExamples}.

 \textbf{Results and Discussion.} We show the simulated evolution of $\langle n_1\rangle$ in Figure \ref{fig: Bose-Hubbard 1}.
-Both the Euler and TDVP methods closely match the exact evolution, demonstrating that our methods' can handle multi-Well interactions correctly.
-In particular, the $J$ term is responsible for the oscillations shown because it causes the two Wells to exchange particles.
+The existence of the $J$ term is responsible for the oscillations shown because it causes the two sites to exchange particles, which could cause challenges for simulations.
+Even so, both the Euler and TDVP methods closely match the exact evolution, demonstrating the wide applicability of our methods.